 Be that as it may, it seems that Kurt repaired the amp and used it at least until the end of the North American Bleach tour, or around October 1989.
 After that, the band went to Europe, and at that point, Kurt seemed to have switched to a Fender Twin Reverb.

 The Bullfrog Cabinet

 Jack Endino mentions Kurt bringing in a 2×12 cabinet to the Bleach studio sessions.
 This was probably the same cabinet that Kurt used together with his Randal Commander amp – which, based on photos, seems to be a BFI Bullfrog model cabinet.

 The Randall Today

 Apparently, this amp is still around to this day.
-At some point in 1990, it was seen sitting in Krist Novoselic’s house (photo below), and more recently, it was allegedly used by Courtney Love in studio (source needed).
+At some point in 1990, it was seen sitting in Krist Novoselic’s house (photo below), and more recently, it was allegedly used by Courtney Love in the studio (source needed).

-There are even more recent photos of it sitting in a glass display case, so it is likely owned by some sort of a museum (if you happen to know about current whereabouts, be sure to leave a comment).
+There are even more recent photos of it sitting in a glass display case, so it is likely owned by some sort of a museum (if you happen to know about its current whereabouts, be sure to leave a comment).

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.